Run a Custom Compiled Kernel with PV-GRUB

 For some use cases, you may wish to run a custom-compiled Linux kernel on your Linode.
 This can be useful if you need to enable certain kernel features that are unavailable in Linode-supplied or distribution-supplied kernels, or when you want to disable features that are compiled into such kernels.
 For example, some users may desire SELinux support, which is not enabled in stock Linode kernels, and may not be enabled in some distribution-supplied kernels.

 If you’d rather run a distribution-supplied kernel instead, please follow our guide for running a distribution-supplied kernel.
-Before proceeding with these instructions, you should follow the steps outlined in our getting started guide.
+Before proceeding with these instructions, you should follow the steps outlined in our Setting Up and Securing a Compute Instance guide.
 After doing so, make sure you are logged into your Linode as the “root” user via an SSH session.

 Issue the following commands to update your package repositories and installed packages, install development tools required for compiling a kernel, and install the